 MAIL your check to Anchorage Opera, 1507 Spar Ave, Anchorage, AK 99501

 Sung in Spanish and English, Frida is the story of famed Mexican artist Frida Kahlo.
 “Our repertoire choices are always made with our community interests and needs in mind,” said Reed Smith, General Director.
-“In addition to the significant Hispanic community in Anchorage, Frida affords us the new opportunity to work closely and integrate with our strong visual and fine arts community on ancillary projects beneficial to our community, while also reaching many other segments as well.
-Frida Kahlo’s status as an icon of our LGBTQ community opens a dialogue, and her triumph, despite disability, provides connections to the disabled and organizations that serve them.
-As she was a polio survivor, producing the opera will interest the 15 area Rotary International Clubs in the area.”
-In the weeks before the Alaska premiere of the opera, AO will take the cast and artistic team onsite to organizations engaged through the project for a program of excerpts and discussions about the production, including Anchorage School District classrooms.
+“In addition to the significant Latinx community in Anchorage, Frida affords us the new opportunity to work closely and integrate with our strong visual and fine arts community on ancillary projects beneficial to our community, while also reaching many other segments as well.
+Frida Kahlo’s status as an icon of our LGBTQ community, and her triumph, despite disability, provides connections to the disabled and organizations that serve them.
+As she was a polio survivor, producing the opera interests the 15 area Rotary International Clubs in the area.”
+In the weeks before the Alaska premiere of the opera, AO is taking the cast and artistic team onsite to organizations engaged through the project for a program of excerpts and discussions about the production, including Anchorage School District classrooms.
 “One in five students comes from a household where English is not a first language and 23% of those report Spanish as their first language.”
 Smith said.
 “Opportunities to experience the arts, especially opera, are limited for ASD students.
-Our hope is to reach many under-served segments of our community while simultaneously demonstrating the diversity of artists and our art form in current times, thereby making it relatable to them.
-We believe that the subject matter of this opera will resonate with our community, which many Hispanic, LGBTQ and disabled Alaskans call home.”
+Our hope is to reach many under-served segments of our community while simultaneously demonstrating the diversity of artists and our art form in current times, thereby making it relatable to them.”